burrowers/garble/README.md

 Most of these can improve with time and effort.
 The purpose of this section is to document the current shortcomings of this tool.

-* Package import path names are never garbled, since we require the original paths for the build system to work.
-See #13 to investigate alternatives.

 * The `-a` flag for `go build` is required, since `-toolexec` doesn't work well with the build cache; see [golang/go#27628](https://github.com/golang/go/issues/27628).